Avipriya02/Frontend-Cohort-Assignments/Assignment 1 - HTML/README.md

 # HTML Assignment

-Complete the assignment using the given instructions:
+The follwing assignment have been created:

 1. **Heading:**
     - Use the `<h1>` tag to create a main heading for your page, welcoming visitors to your assignment project.